SetProtocol/STIPS/STIPS/STIP-009.md

 EOAs/multi-sigs provide the greatest amount of flexibility because they interact directly with the system.
 However they do not allow for advanced permissioning or restrictions on how the Set can be rebalanced.

 Currently there are no "standard" manager contracts supported by the TokenSets UI for general use.
-However, several manager contracts we can draw design ideas from have been developed to support select client funds:
+However, there are several manager contracts that have been developed to support IndexCoop funds we can draw design ideas from:

 [ICManager](https://github.com/IndexCoop/index-coop-smart-contracts/blob/master/contracts/manager/ICManager.sol) - This was the monolithic, first iteration of a manager contract that contains `operator` and `methodologist` roles.
 It is not extensible via other contracts but did contain a function that allowed the `operator` to pass arbitrary bytedata to a target contract address (to call modules).
 This contract wasn't desirable due to it being unable to be conveniently upgraded as well as its poor UX for managers who were required to submit arbitrary bytestrings instead of having clear interfaces.